carmonaja03/SimpleFramework/README.md

 4. install java in your laptop/PC
 5. download cucumber for java, gherkin, and ini in intellij marketplace
 6. download selenium webdriver(version should match your chrome version) and place it on /drivers folder
 7. start automating!
-Try running the Google.feature file :)
+Try running the Youtube.feature file :)

-Note:
-The website used on this framework is opensource. you can use other website